 Given its flat feeding surface, a bird table provides ground-feeding birds with a good opportunity to feed.
 In addition, a bird table with a roof keeps food dry in wet weather.

 Putting food directly on the ground is an option, but not an ideal one as it can become contaminated if not eaten quickly and can attract rodents.
 A better option is a ground feeding tray which, to the bird, is effectively the ground, but in reality keeps the food several inches above it.

 Most foods can be fed on bird tables and on ground feeding trays, but never peanuts which should only ever be fed from a mesh feeder.
-Also, it’s better to avoid seeds which are still in their husk such as black sunflower, as the husks will soon cause a mess and can quickly become contaminated.
-So ideal foods are VHF Ground Mix, VHF Robin and Friends mix, Suet Pellets, Sunflower Hearts, VHF Won’t Grow Mix, VHF Ultimate Energy with Suet and Ultimate Energy with Mealworms.
+Also, it’s better to avoid seeds which are still in their husk such as Black Sunflower Seeds, as the husks will soon cause a mess and can quickly become contaminated.

 A final word on bird tables: it’s absolutely essential to keep them clean, as harmful bacteria will quickly build up on the feeding surface if uneaten food is allowed to go rotten.
 We have a range of Hygiene and Cleaning Products to assist you.
 You can also read our "Feeder Hygiene" guide for more information.